Strategy ·

 Measuring Re-engagement Success

-• Re-engagement rate: Percentage of inactive subscribers who re-engage
+• Re-engagement rate: Percentage of inactives who re-engage

 Getting Started